 - The number of personas may vary depending on the type of industry and the type of product sold.

-- Each persona will require a different targeting and approach, or even a specific sales funnel.xxxx
+- Each persona will require a different LinkedIn targeting and approach, or even a specific sales funnel.

 There is a lot of information available on the subject of personas on the web.
 Don’t hesitate to consult it before going any further, in order to get a clear picture of who you are going to talk to.

-Yes, you will not say the same thing to your brother, your grandmother and your neighbor.
+You’re not going to say the same thing to your brother, your grandmother and your neighbor.
 So you have to identify who you are talking to, to make the message relevant.

 Have a solid sales funnel and a good product